Ending Fees Free Punishes Young New Zealanders

 - Winston Peters boasting on Friday the Government will dump the final first year of fees-free tertiary education in the Budget later this month, adding to its ending of first home buyer subsidy grants as unpromised budget cuts hitting young voters hardest;

-…the neoliberal experiment has locked generations out of wealth creation and reduced them to a precarious gig environment as AI calves out middle class professions with devastating ease.
+…the neoliberal experiment has locked generations out of wealth creation and reduced them to a precarious gig environment as AI carves out middle-class professions with devastating ease.

 Every generation after the Boomers have been penalised and universal free services funded by taxing wealth are the only inoculation.

-This election is Old Zealand vs New Zealand.
+This election is Old Zealand versus New Zealand.

 It’s the propertied class vs the rest of us.